PinheiroCosta/MyScripts/README.md

 bash, yad, xclip

 ### Instalation:
-apply execution permission by chmod +x colorpick and then move the file to your /usr/local/bin directory.
+move the script file to your /usr/local/bin directory.

 ### How to use:
 just type 'colorpick' from the commandline.